-A code editor is the place where a programmer spends most of his time.
+A code editor is the place where programmers spend most of their time.

-There are two archetypes: IDE and lightweight editors.
-Many people feel comfortable choosing one tool of each type.
+There are two main types of code editors: IDEs and lightweight editors.
+Many people use one tool of each type.

-The term IDE (Integrated Development Environment) means a powerful editor with many features that usually operates on a “whole project”.
-As said, that’s not just an editor, but a full-scale “development environment”.
+The term IDE (Integrated Development Environment) refers to a powerful editor with many features that usually operates on a “whole project.”
+As the name suggests, it’s not just an editor, but a full-scale “development environment.”

-An IDE loads the project (can be many files), and then allows to navigate between files, provides autocompletion based on the whole project, integrates with version management system (like git), with testing environment and other “project-level” stuff.
+An IDE loads the project (which can be many files), allows navigation between files, provides autocompletion based on the whole project (not just the open file), and integrates with a version management system (like git), a testing environment, and other “project-level” stuff.

-If you haven’t considered selecting an IDE, look at the following variants:
+If you haven’t selected an IDE yet, consider the following options:

 “Lightweight editors” are not as powerful as IDEs, but they’re fast, elegant and simple.

-They are mainly used to instantly open and edit a file.
+They are mainly used to open and edit a file instantly.

 In practice, lightweight editors may have a lot of plugins including directory-level syntax analyzers and autocompleters, so there’s no strict border between a lightweight editor and an IDE.